Rangitikei District

 The Rangitikei District is a territorial authority district located primarily in the Manawatū-Whanganui region in the North Island of New Zealand, although a small part, the town of Ngamahanga (13.63% by land area), lies in the Hawke's Bay Region.
 It is located in the southwest of the island, and follows the catchment area of the Rangitīkei River.

 The Rangitikei District Council is the local government authority for this district.
 It is composed of a mayor, currently Andy Watson, and 11 councillors, one of whom is the deputy mayor.

 History

 The Rangitikei District was established in 1989 as part of the 1989 local government reforms.
+On 19 December 2024 the Minister for Land Information Chris Penk declined a proposal from the New Zealand Geographic Board to add a macron and change the spelling of Rangitikei District to "Rangitīkei", to match the spelling of the river.

 Government and politics

 Local government

 The current Mayor of Rangitikei is Andy Watson, elected in 2013 and re-elected in 2016, 2019, and 2022.
 Watson was first elected in 2013 by obtaining 1,983 votes (41.5%) of the vote and a majority of 486 (10.2%) beating incumbent mayor Chalky Leary.

 Rangitikei District Council is served by eleven councillors elected across five wards.
 Five councillors are elected from the Central ward, two from the Northern ward, two from the Southern ward, with one councillor from the Tiikeitia ki Uta Inland and Coastal Māori Wards.